-Brion E. Craig is the IT staff consultant for firstClass, Inc. and has been in this position for more than fifteen (15) years.
+Brion E. Craig is the VP Digitial Marketing, IT staff consultant, Social Media Manager and provides client support for First Class; and has been in this position for more than twenty (20) years.

-With over 20 years of IT experience, Brion Craig has developed a sharp eye for staying abreast of the current IT trends.
-He has built his own successful IT consulting business, The Craig Group, Inc., and maintains the knowledge and expertise to help business owners stay on top of their IT needs.
+With over 25 years of IT experience, Brion Craig has developed a sharp eye for staying abreast of the current IT trends.
+He has built his own successful consulting business, and maintains the knowledge and expertise to help business owners stay on top of their IT and business needs.

 Over the years, Craig’s clients range from corporate clients to small home based business owners.
-His vast knowledge in the IT arena, ranging from web development and promotion, network administration and end user support, ensures his clients have one source for all their IT needs.
+His vast knowledge in the IT arena, ranges from web development and promotion, social media management, network administration and client support.
+This ensures his clients have one source for all their IT needs.

-Brion was educated at New York City College of Technology and continues his education with the latest IT techniques on a consistent basis.
+Brion was educated at New York City College of Technology and continues his education with the latest in IT and Social Media on a consistent basis.

-Carmen “Nomsa” Hampton is the Public Relations Coordinator at firstClass, Inc. She is responsible for drafting content for media advisories, press releases, media pitches, and Advertorials.
-In addition, she serves as the account manager for the firm’s major clients and is responsible for maintaining client outreach-databases, and building community/stakeholder relations.
-She is the day-to-day contact for clients and assists with client development with regard to federal, county, city and other municipal contacts.
+Ms. Hampton manages public relations and media relations.
+She is responsible for drafting content for media advisories, press releases, media pitches, and advertorials.
+In addition, she serves as the account manager for the firm’s major accounts and is responsible for maintaining client outreach-databases, and building community/stakeholder relations.
+She is the day-to-day contact for clients and assists with client development with regard to Federal, county, city and other municipal contacts.

-A proud native of The Motor City, Carmen grew up in Ypsilanti, MI and matriculated from Ypsilanti High School.
+A proud native of Detroit, The Motor City, Carmen grew up in Ypsilanti, MI and matriculated from Ypsilanti High School.
 After attending Morris Brown College, in Atlanta, she returned to Detroit and started a family.
 Carmen migrated back to the south in 2000 and made Atlanta her home.
-Carmen is currently pursuing a degree in communications from Oglethorpe University and expects to graduate in 2017.
-She is mother to three beautiful daughters and enjoys reading, writing and down time with her family.
+Carmen pursued and received her degree in communications while employed at First Class.
+She is a mother to three daughters and enjoys reading, writing and down time with her family.

 Maynard Holbrook Jackson III is the Director of Community Relations for firstClass, Inc. He is responsible for the public engagement programs executed for many of our clients, and works to maintain the image and the brand of the agency within the communities where we do business.
 He is actively involved in creating and maintaining relationships with political, religious, educational, civic and business leaders and the organizations they represent.
 He is also engaged working specifically with the American Voters League and board development for this organization.